rajathul/news_podcast/README.md

 The app will listen on http://127.0.0.1:8000 by default.
 Open that URL in your browser.

-## Troubleshooting

-- If you get import errors, make sure the virtual environment is activated and `pip install -r requirements.txt` completed without errors.
-- If port 8000 is already in use, pass `--port` to `uvicorn` or change the `docker run -p` mapping.
-- If you run into audio generation issues, check `static/podcasts/` for produced files and review the logs printed by `audio_podcast_backend.py`.

 ## Notes

 - This README provides quick start instructions only.
 For development or deployment tweaks (SSL, reverse proxy, CI), adapt the Dockerfile and run commands accordingly.